MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-OCA05-inference-1cat_test-theory.md

 ### Review of summary statistics {-}

-1. Write out the parameter of interest for this study.
+1. Write out the parameter of interest in words, in context of the study.

 \vspace{0.8in}